-Location Protection grade Location of equipment The ground floor of stairway A S1 In the civil defense shelter
+Location Protection grade Location of equipment The loose fittings storage units of the ground floor of building B S1 In the civil defence shelters

 The civil defence shelter is in class S1.
 The civil defence shelter in protection class S1 is a newer shelter, built after 1971.
 It is possible to stay in this shelter model for long time periods.
 The shelter has a manually operated or mechanical air intake machinery, equipped with a pre-filter and an activated carbon particle filter.